Who is a Animator?

 What is the role of Animator?

 If we define animator job description then we can definitely say that animators create or design graphics, motion pictures, commercials, online advertisements, films, video games.
-Animators create, edit animations and visual effects as per the director’s or clients’ requirements.
-They create animations and graphics for television, video games, internet marketing, online advertising, website development, and more.
-They work at the intersection of creativity and technology, using digital tools to make designs for commercials, movies, cartoons, online media and more.
+In the career as animator, one creates, edits animations and visual effects as per the director’s or clients’ requirements.
+These illustrators create animations and graphics for television, video games, internet marketing, online advertising, website development, and more.
+Any person who is pursuing career as animator amalgamate creativity and technology, using digital tools to make designs for commercials, movies, cartoons, online media and more.
 They plan, create and script animated narrative sequences and assist with background design and production coordination.
-They are the person who decides how a model will move, what a scene looks like, and also what software and tools will be used for production
+They are the people who decide how a model will move, what a scene looks like, and also what software and tools will be used for production.

 Management is an essential part of an animator's job profile.
 An animator is required to manage a number of people across different teams in order to bring out a great product.
 From vendors to fellow team-members to clients and everyone else involved in the process of creation everyone involved in a particular project is managed by the animator.
 Those who are freelancers also promote and run the business that they own and are expected to work effectively with other designers and production staff.